ourvakan/epidemic-spreading-in-abm/ReadMe.md

    - Can the micro-parameters be "fitted" to real data (obtained from macro-parameters)?

-   - What determines when the exponential distribution will break
+   - What determines when the exponential distribution will stop?

    - What determines the total time of infection.

+   - How the maximal number of infected depends on the parameters alpha and beta